MrHaribo/mrharibo.github.io/communicationtutorial/index.md

 ## Adding a Communication Partner

-Of course one service does not make up a very interessting distributed application so we spice things up a little by adding a communication partner for our lonely *FooService*.
+Of course one service does not make up a very interesting distributed application so we spice things up a little by adding a communication partner for our lonely *FooService*.
 But before we do that, we need to ensure that we give FooService a proper address so it can be found by other services or by the users of the application later on.
 In the *Main Class* of **FooService** edit the `@MessageService` annotation and enter a valid URI e.g. "mn://foo".
 The protocol portion "mn://" of the URI is required for a service to be recognized by a MicroNet application.
 Additionally, in the ServiceFoo class remove the

 ```java
 context.sendRequest("mn://fooservice/hello/world/handler", new Request("Hello"));